CouchCMS/Documentation/src/contents/tags-reference/editable/richtext.md

 *   -
 *   \_

-<p class="notice">The last two buttons are hyphen and underscore.
-Both can be used to create a separator between buttons.</p>
+The last two buttons are hyphen and underscore.
+Both can be used to create a separator between buttons. {.notice}

 #### Examples: